-Education-Education has an impact on account balances independent of income and other variables, as they are controlled for in the regression equation that these estimates are based on.
-In 2011, individuals with a high school degree or less had an average of \$1,490 in their account, while those with a college degree had \$1,624, and those with a graduate degree had \$1,766 (Figure 10).
+Education-Education has an impact on account balances independent of income and other variables, as they were controlled for in the regression equation on which these estimates are based.
+In 2012, individuals with a high school degree or less had an average of \$1,375 in their account, while those with a college degree had \$1,627, and those with a graduate degree had \$1,939 (Figure 11).

-Type of Coverage-In formulating account balances for persons with individual coverage and persons with family coverage, a number of factors need to be considered.
-While individuals with family coverage often have higher deductibles than those with single coverage, and they are statutorily allowed to make higher contributions, they may also use more health care services and therefore have higher costs.
+Type of Coverage-In formulating account balances for people with individual coverage and those with family coverage, a number of factors need to be considered.
+While individuals with family coverage often have higher cumulative deductibles than those with single coverage, and are statutorily allowed to make higher contributions, they may also use more health care services and therefore have higher costs.
 This makes it difficult to predict whether families will have higher or lower account balances than individuals.
-It was found that individuals with family coverage had \$1,587 in their account in August 2011, while those with individual coverage had \$1,454 (Figure 11).
-The average account balance of individuals with family coverage increased between 2010 and 2011, while it was unchanged for those with individual coverage.
+It was found that both individuals with individual coverage and those with family coverage had an average account balance of \$1,607 in 2012 (Figure 12).
+Those with individual coverage experienced an 11 percent increase in their account balance in 2012, while those with family coverage had only a 1 percent increase in their account balance average.
+In contrast, the average account balance of individuals with family coverage increased between 2010 and 2011, while it was unchanged for those with individual coverage.

-Health Behaviors and Health Status-Individuals who smoke have more money in their accounts than those who do not smoke (Figure 12).
-In contrast, obese individuals have less money in their account than the nonobese.
-There is very little difference in account balances by level of exercise.
+Health Behaviors and Health Status-Individuals who smoke and those who exercise have more money in their accounts than those who do not smoke or exercise (Figure 13).
+In contrast, obese individuals were found to have less money in their account than the nonobese.